kmoppel/kmoppel.github.io/aboutme.md

 title: Contact & Consulting
 ---

 A database and Postgres specialist.
+MSc in Computer Systems Engineering.

 I’ve put in my 20K+ hours with many Postgres-heavy businesses in Europe, like Zalando, BMW, Klarna, Cognite - and thus have developed a pretty good gut feeling of what works reasonably well for some purpose and what not.